emmajanedrews/base-template/_posts/2017-06-08-traits-that-make-a-good-real-estate-agent.md

 Be honest and have integrity.
 You have a duty to put your clients’ needs before your own.

+What traits should you look for in an agent if you're looking to hire one?

 **Your agent needs to be a good communicator.** After all, your agent has to deal with other agents and a number of other people during the real estate process.
 They also need to be good at negotiating repairs or terms to make the deal happen.

 A proactive agent has the foresight to see problems that may arise and nip them in the bud. &nbsp;